 Being a member means not only that you are entitled to participate in the congregation’s governance and decision-making, it also means that you have certain privileges relating to access to the minister’s time.
 Rev. Kevin reminds us that the most significant change when a person becomes a member is the change in how that person feels about the congregation.
 The community is no longer “them,” but “us,” no longer “theirs,” but “ours.”
 It is a powerful and wonderful internal shift that calls us to deeper connection and service.

 Being a member at UUCM does not require that you subscribe to a particular theological doctrine, nor that you denounce other religious institutions with which you might have associations.
-However it does denote that this is a religious community with which you want to be identified and which you want to support.
+However it does indicate that this is a religious community with which you want to be identified and which you want to support.
 As such, there are five basic expectations of members.

 1. Members are expected to take their spiritual/religious life seriously.
 This means attending worship services and other programs as often as possible.
 We know how much this benefits the member.